 - 1. Explore, map and document caves in the Bjurälven valley - 2.
 Promote the caves in the area and the local community of Stora Blåsjön - 3.
-Contribute to scientific research through cooperation with universities After Expedition Bjurälven 2018, the official length of the Dolinsjögrottan is 2432 meters.
-187 meters of passages were mapped in Dolinsjögrottan and a conclusion was made that the collapse at the end of the line (EOL) is probably not possible to pass.
-A significant effort was also devoted to attempt diving in Bjurälvsgrottan, the upstream cave where all the water disappears into the ground to appear in Dolin lake and the other caves downstream.
-A number of dives there revealed what seems to be an impassable restriction, although further exploration of Bjurälvsgrottan will be evaluated for the expedition in 2019.
-A total of 655 meters were mapped in Bjurälvsgrottan and other nearby new caves in the same area, both upstream and downstream the Dolinsjögrottan.
-The focus of the expedition has thus changed from mainly exploring the Dolinsjögrottan system to exploring nearby caves and attempting to connect them to the Dolinsjögrottan.
-25 cave explorers participated in the expedition in 2018, making it the largest expedition so far.
-This included 1 new diver and 3 guests.
-In addition, we were lucky to have with us three locals from Stora Blåsjön for the whole week.
-The weather was rather pleasant during the 2018 Expedition except for the extreme cold.
-Conditions were good and stable, but the temperature could be as low as minus 32 degrees Celsius morning time.
-After sunrise, this often changed to minus 5-10 degrees, perfect temperature range for the expedition.
-In strong contrast to the last year, where high water levels made several dry passages half-filled with water, this year the water level was very low.
-Some of the tunnels, that previously contained water, were now dry.
-This made it more difficult to transport gear between the sumps of the cave.
-Documentation and media Substantial amount of high-quality photo material was collected this year.
-National Geographic photographer Irena Stangierska and her team joined Expedition Bjurälven 2018 to record the beauty of the Bjurälven in her pictures.
+Contribute to scientific research through cooperation with universities sudden rise of the water level in the caves.
+Dolin lake flooded the base camp there and a lot of equipment ended up under water.
+This was discovered on the following morning, which triggered a rescue mission where all of the equipment was successfully recovered.

+After Expedition Bjurälven 2018, the official length of the Dolinsjögrottan was 2432 meters.
+No exploration diving was conducted in Dolinsjögrottan in 2019.
+A total of 95 meters were mapped in Köldhålet and two new entrances were discovered in nearby dolines.

+25 cave explorers participated in the expedition in 2019.
+This included 2 new divers and 2 guests.
+In addition, we were lucky to have with us three locals from Stora Blåsjön and a guest from Jorm for the whole week.
+The weather was shifting during the 2019 Expedition.
+Conditions were good and stable in the beginning of the expedition, but towards the end of the week heavy rain contributed to

+Documentation and media

+High-quality photo material was collected this year.
+National Geographic photographer Irena Stangierska and her team joined Expedition Bjurälven 2019 to record the beauty of the Bjurälven in her pictures.
 The images will be used in our PR-work as well as by our sponsors.

-Exploration and mapping 62 dives were performed during the expedition in 2018, see Figure 3.
+Exploration and mapping

+53 dives were performed during the expedition in 2019, see Figure 3.
 This was fewer compared to the year before.
-Less focus on the Dolinsjögrottan and more focus on exploration of the nearby caves contributed to a decrease in the number of dives.
+Only photo dives were performed in the Dolinsjögrottan and the focus was on exploration of the nearby caves.
+This contributed to a decrease in the number of dives.
 Dolinsjögrottan with its established base camp is easy to dive, while diving in the other caves nearby demand considerably more preparations and logistics.

-Total dive time decreased compared to 2017 as well, and divers spent 106 hours in the cave (including the dry sections between the sumps) during the expedition week, see Figure 4.
+Total dive time decreased compared to 2018 as well, and divers spent 52 man-hours in the cave during the expedition week, see Figure 4.
 This can be explained by the fact that Dolinsjögrottan demands long dives to reach the EOL, while the other caves in the area are still relatively short.
-Average dive time increased somewhat, see Figure 5.
+Average dive time decreased considerably, see Figure 5.